Pro-Submitted Construction Tool Storage and Transport Ideas

 Ditch the factory boxes

 I'm not a big fan of the cases that power tools come in.
 Some are OK, but it's often a battle to get the tool back in the case, and there's never enough room for accessories.
 I don't care for soft cases either because they don't stack and are hard to label.
 Instead, I prefer buying aftermarket plastic toolboxes for my storage needs.

 I like to keep all the accessories with the tools: router bits go into a box with routers, sanding belts stay with the belt sander, etc. The boxes stack well in your vehicle and are reasonably waterproof.
 I spray a square of yellow paint on both ends and the top so they're easy to label, which makes them easy to identify even when they're stacked.
 Finally, the cords fit with no fiddling.
 Besides power tools, these cases are particularly good for corralling small stuff like safety gear, drill bits and work gloves.

 All my trucks have had ladder racks with hi-side toolboxes that fit between them (they can be installed without ladder racks as well).
 I love hi-side boxes because tools and supplies don't get buried like they do in cross-bed boxes, and I don't loose any bed space.
 Also, I never scratch up the side of my truck when reaching over the bed while wearing a tool pouch.

-I bought 8-ft. boxes that ran the length of the bed on my first truck …big mistake.
+Initially, I bought 8-foot boxes that ran the length of the bed on my first truck … that was a big mistake.
 It basically turned my truck into a van, a van without a side door.
 Whenever I had to lay on the brakes, a tool box or soda cooler would invariably slide up toward the cab, and I would have to climb up inside the truck to get it—what a pain!
 I installed smaller boxes toward the back on all my subsequent trucks and left a little grabbing space so I could access the bed.
 Sure, I lost a little storage capacity, but it was well worth it.